 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, as a new Topic, Accounting Standards Codification Topic 606.
 The new revenue recognition standard provides a five-step analysis of transactions to determine when and how revenue is recognized.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This guidance can be adopted retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
 In July 2015, the FASB voted to defer the effective date by one year to annual and interim years beginning after December 15, 2017.
-Early adoption is permitted, but no earlier than the original effective date of annual and interim periods beginning after December 15, 2016.
-The Company is currently determining its implementation approach and evaluating the impact of adopting this update on its Condensed Consolidated Financial Statements.
+Early adoption is permitted, but no earlier than the original effective date of adopting this update on its Condensed Consolidated Financial Statements.